Jump To

 6. Additional Forms For Residents Who Are No Longer In Your Care

-Some folks love physical paper records.
-Others opt for a paper system out of necessity if they do not have reliable internet access.
-Because paper systems do not have a search function, careful organization is imperative.
-Sanctuaries caring for a smaller number of residents may prefer to give each individual their own binder, while sanctuaries caring for a larger number of residents or multiple species may opt for one (or more) larger binders that contain records for all residents of the same species.
+Sanctuaries caring for a smaller number of residents may prefer to give each individual their own binder, while sanctuaries caring for a larger number of residents or multiple species may opt for one (or more) larger binders that contain records for numerous residents.
+If you care for different species, it can be helpful to create species binders (i.e., your chicken resident binder would contain permanent records for all your current chicken residents).

 A species binder might be organized like this: